When you pop on over to your LinkedIn Feed, you probably see this enticing lil’ button right at the top:

 Con: There’s a lot of competition out there – like, RIGHT there

-The nice thing about your blog is that you’re the only person who posts on it.
+The nice thing about your blog is that it’s your publishing platform and well, you’re the only person who posts on it.

 (Or at least, you’re in charge of who posts on it.)